BachiLi/redner/README.md

 News

+09/21/2019 - Fixed a serious buffer overrun bug in the deferred rendering code when there is no radiance output channel.
+If things didn't work for you, maybe try again.
 08/16/2019 - Added docker files for easier installation.
 Thanks [Seyoung Park](https://github.com/SuperShinyEyes) for the contribution again.
 Also I significantly improved the [wiki installation guide](https://github.com/BachiLi/redner/wiki).
 08/13/2019 - Added normal map support.
 See tests/test_teapot_normal_map.py.
 08/10/2019 - Significantly simplified the derivatives accumulation code (segmented reduction -> atomics).
 Also GPU backward pass got 20~30% speedup.